dadvisor/dAdvisor/README.md

 # dAdvisor
-A docker container to inspect inter-container traffic.
+A Docker container to inspect inter-container traffic.

-Suppose you have a large project with many docker containers, and you don't know which container interacts with each other.
-This repository helps you to inspect the traffic between those.
+Suppose you have a large project with many Docker containers, and you don't know which container interacts with each other.This repository helps you to inspect the traffic between those.

 ## A small demo
 An example docker-compose can be found in the root folder of this project.
 It'll boot up a web-service (*web*) and a request-maker (*req*).
 Use the following command for starting those containers:

-	docker-compose up -d
+	docker run --name web -d dadvisor/web:latest
+	docker run --name req -d -e HOST=web:5000 --link web dadvisor/req:latest

 ## Find out the network traffic
 In order to find out the traffic, you'll need the use the following command: